-That is not to say that there have not been many other intimidatory and violent attacks that we have seen against many other communities - and we touched on those a lot in the last sitting week when debating the Justice Legislation Amendment (Anti-vilification and Social Cohesion) Bill 2024, but it is very telling that we are seeing the level of violence that we are seeing in the attacks, particularly against some of those Jewish institutions, and the context in which these incidents are occurring.
+That is not to say that there have not been many other intimidatory and violent attacks against many other communities - and we touched on those a lot in the last sitting week when debating the Justice Legislation Amendment (Anti-vilification and Social Cohesion) Bill 2024 - but it is very telling that we are seeing the level of violence that we are seeing in the attacks, particularly against some of those Jewish institutions, and the context in which these incidents are occurring.

 There were two people who were arrested for the incident with the caravan in Sydney, but we still do not know who the perpetrators were of the attack in East St Kilda.
-There was a statement that came out shortly thereafter talking about also foreign actors and that there may be foreign actors, even potentially foreign countries, that were enabling and promoting local criminal actors to partake in their own activities, which I suspect is partly why ASIO and the AFP were getting involved in those investigations.
+There was a statement that came out shortly thereafter talking about how there may be foreign actors, even potentially foreign countries, that were enabling and promoting local criminal actors to partake in these activities, which I suspect is partly why ASIO and the AFP were getting involved in those investigations.